alancrawford/alancrawford.github.io/_pages/Research.md

 **The effect of the financial crisis on bank lending to SMEs** joint with Ben Hemingway

 In this paper we develop a model of bank lending to small-to-medium enterprises (SMEs).
-Combining a bi-annual survey of European SME financing decisions with a contemporaneous EU-wide banking conditions survey, we empirical evaluate the determinants of successful loan applications during the financial crisis.
+Combining a bi-annual survey of European SME financing decisions with a contemporaneous EU-wide banking conditions survey, we empirically evaluate the determinants of successful loan applications during the financial crisis.

 **Storability and alcohol taxation** joint with Lars Nesheim